Black History Month is an annual recognition of the history, achievements, and influence of the Black community.

 Inspirational quote posts are frequently shared on social media because they can drive engagement for brands and creators alike.

 And for Black History Month, there are so many inspirational Black voices and leaders to spotlight:

 #5: Support the Community and Advocate for Change

-Black History Month is the perfect opportunity to raise awareness about local nonprofits and offer ongoing monetary support.
+Black History Month is the perfect opportunity to raise awareness about local community initiatives and offer ongoing monetary support.

-You can also use Black History Month to highlight an issue within your industry and share how you’re advocating for change.
+Or, you can use the month to highlight an issue within your industry and share how you're pushing for change.